jesslilly/logax/README.md

-`logax` and `onceler`, parse text files for strings and output as json.
+`logax.js` and `onceler.js`, parse text files for strings and output as json.

 # User Documentation